darwinia-network/darwinia/README.md

 ![Logo](https://github.com/darwinia-network/rfcs/raw/master/logo/darwinia.png)

-**As an open cross-chain bridge protocol based on Substrate, Darwinia aims to build the Internet of Tokens, including decentralized tokens swap, exchange, and market.**
+**As an open cross-chain bridge protocol based on Substrate, Darwinia aims to build the internet of tokens, including decentralized tokens swap, exchange, and market.**

 👉 *The official Documents for [The Darwinia Network](https://darwinia.network/)*<br>
 👉 *The official Documents for [The Crab Network](https://docs.crab.network/)*<br>